robert-mcdermott/uve/README.md

 #### *Note: running 'uve-bin' should only be used for the initial shell integration when first installing uve, after shell integration is complete, you'll only use the 'uve' command for all other operations*

 This will:
-- Detect your shell type (bash, zsh, or PowerShell)
+- Detect your shell type (bash, zsh, fish, or PowerShell)
 - Create the appropriate shell integration file
 - Update your shell configuration to load UVE automatically